fairwood/DecentralandUnityPlugin/README.md

 **Note**: Non-scene assets (e.g. models, materials, textures) should not have same names though duplicated names are available in different folders.

-### 2. Help you check whether you obey the scene limitation
+### 2. Check whether you obey the scene limitation

 ![](./docs/statsgui.png)